-The theme of the competition is “School Report”.
+The theme of the competition is "School Report".
 The objective is for pupils not to be tempted to cut and paste from the Internet, but to actively find information and then report it.
 To keep that simple, it should be news from their class or their school.
-(At a push from their town).

 We were inspired by the BBC's long-running school journalism project School Report.
 There are lots of reports from 11-16-year-old pupils on their site for inspiration, and teaching resources too.